sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 - The alpine-3.12 docker images used as init containers for some deployments have been replaced with images based on alpine-3.14. [#4129](https://github.com/sourcegraph/deploy-sourcegraph/pull/4129)

 Follow the [standard upgrade procedure](../deploy/kubernetes/update.md) to upgrade your deployment.

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.40).*

 ## 3.38 -> 3.39